matsuro-hadouken/ggxchain-draft/node-installation/Systemd/README.md

      -d '{"id":1, "jsonrpc":"2.0", "method": "author_rotateKeys", "params":[]}' \
       http://localhost:$RPC_PORT
 ```
-* After successful call, set `$RPC_METHODS` to `safe` and restart _`ggx-node.service`_
+* _After successful call, set `$RPC_METHODS` to `safe` and restart `ggx-node.service`_
+* Perform required transactions by using [GGXChain Explorer](https://sydney.art3mis.cloud) interface
+* _Watch [GGXChain Explorer](https://sydney.art3mis.cloud) as your node will about to start validating_

 #### Node Upgrade

 GGXChain offers the convenience of seamless upgrades without any downtime for validators.
 While detailed coverage of this feature is not within the scope of this particular discussion, you can find comprehensive information on this topic in our documentation portal.

 Traditional binary upgrades require a few straightforward steps.
-However, before proceeding, it is essential to determine the required version for the procedure.
+However, before proceeding, it is essential to determine the required software version for the procedure.
 In case the upgrade is scheduled for a specific time, it is recommended to double-check the exact timing.
 Once all the necessary information is confirmed, follow the simple sequence of steps outlined below:

 ```sh
 # get user shell ( stay here untill restart is required )